jung-kurt/gofpdf/README.md

 ## Features

-* Choice of measurement unit, page format and margins
+  - Choice of measurement unit, page format and margins
-* Page header and footer management
+  - Page header and footer management
-* Automatic page breaks, line breaks, and text justification
+  - Automatic page breaks, line breaks, and text justification
-* Inclusion of JPEG, PNG, GIF, TIFF and basic path-only SVG images
+  - Inclusion of JPEG, PNG, GIF, TIFF and basic path-only SVG images
-* Colors, gradients and alpha channel transparency
+  - Colors, gradients and alpha channel transparency
-* Outline bookmarks
+  - Outline bookmarks
-* Internal and external links
+  - Internal and external links
-* TrueType, Type1 and encoding support
+  - TrueType, Type1 and encoding support
-* Page compression
+  - Page compression
-* Lines, Bézier curves, arcs, and ellipses
+  - Lines, Bézier curves, arcs, and ellipses
-* Rotation, scaling, skewing, translation, and mirroring
+  - Rotation, scaling, skewing, translation, and mirroring
-* Clipping
+  - Clipping
-* Document protection
+  - Document protection
-* Layers
+  - Layers
-* Templates
+  - Templates
-* Barcodes
+  - Barcodes
-* Charting facility
+  - Charting facility
-* UTF-8 support
+  - UTF-8 support

 gofpdf has no dependencies other than the Go standard library.
 All tests pass on Linux, Mac and Windows platforms.

-gofpdf supports UTF-8 fonts and "right to left" languages.
+gofpdf supports UTF-8 fonts and “right-to-left” languages.

 Also, support is provided to automatically translate UTF-8 runes to code page encodings for languages that have fewer than 256 glyphs.

 ## Installation